-During the first nine months of 2011, we issued 564,918 shares of common stock to 24 limited partners in exchange for an equal number of units.
+During the first nine months of 2011, 24 limited partners exchanged 564,918 of our units for an equal number of shares of Simon Property common stock.
+These transactions increased Simon Property's ownership interest in us.

 Stock Based Compensation